shadab-bs23/sb-vite/RELASENOTE.md

-# Release notes - Sharebus - sharebus-frontend-v3.4.10
+# Release notes - Sharebus - sharebus-frontend-v4.0.0

-### Bug
+### Task

-[SB-1014](https://ferdia.atlassian.net/browse/SB-1014) Home page trip list fetching API calling twice while switch country
+New Sharelead and joiner flow